eaglx/Editor-for-collaboration/README.md

 #### How to launch:
 1. Launch make to build the server.
 2. Start the server.
+3. To build the client use QtCreator or Visual Studio (for now).

 ### Release 0.01 and Release 0.02.x.x